ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Class Events

- * `Pushed` - Emitted when the 3D Button has reached it's activation distance.
+ * `Pushed` - Emitted when the 3D Button has reached its activation distance.
+ * `Released` - Emitted when the 3D Button's position has become less than activation distance after being pressed.

 ### Unity Events